metwork-framework/mfsysmon/doc/mfsysmon_intro.md

 [StatsD](https://github.com/statsd/statsd)is a simple protocol for sending application metrics via UDP.

+Circus acts as a process watcher and runner.
+You may check the full `circus.ini` configuration file in the `/home/mfsysmon/tmp/config_auto/` directory.
+Check the [Circus architecture](https://circus.readthedocs.io/en/latest/design/architecture/)

 :index:`Dashboards` are available through :doc:`The MFADMIN module <mfadmin:index>`.

 .. seealso::